cosmicdreams/crawl/ai/insights/unit-testing-plan.md

 **Challenge**: Testing code that interacts with a browser via Playwright.

 **Solution**:
 - Mock Playwright's API for unit tests
 - Create separate integration tests for browser interactions
 - Use snapshot testing for HTML output
+- Use @vitest/browser for browser-specific tests

 ### 2. File System Operations

 **Challenge**: Testing code that reads from and writes to the file system.

 **Solution**:
-- Mock the fs module using Jest's mocking capabilities
+- Mock the fs module using Vitest's mocking capabilities
 - Create test fixtures for file content
 - Verify file operations through mock function calls
+- Ensure proper default export mocking for ES modules

 ### 3. Asynchronous Code

 **Challenge**: Testing asynchronous code with promises and async/await.

 **Solution**:
-- Use Jest's async test capabilities
+- Use Vitest's async test capabilities
 - Ensure proper error handling in tests
 - Use fake timers for time-dependent code

+### 4. Module Mocking

+**Challenge**: Properly mocking modules with both named exports and default exports.

+**Solution**:
+- Mock modules before importing them
+- Return both named exports and default export in the mock
+- Use vi.mock() with a factory function for complex mocks
+- Avoid using vi.spyOn() on already mocked functions

+### 5. ESLint Integration

+**Challenge**: ESLint rules for import order and named exports can conflict with test patterns.

+**Solution**:
+- Use targeted ESLint disable comments for specific rules in test files
+- Configure ESLint to allow importing from dev dependencies in test files
+- Organize imports consistently across test files

 ## Implementation Plan